 Call 407-880-4673 ext.
 240 for additional information about registering.

 What To Expect

-Adults seeking to enroll in the Pathways to Citizenship classes at Hope CommUnity Center are given placement tests in both civics and English and then placed in Level 1, Level 2, or Level 3.
+Adults seeking to enroll in the Pathways to Citizenship classes at Hope CommUnity Center are given a CASAS assessment which measures English proficiency and then placed in Level 1, Level 2, or Level 3.
 Students progress through the various levels until they and their instructors determine that they are ready to successfully take and pass the Naturalization Test and become United States citizens.

 With prior notification, Hope CommUnity Center provides babysitting for children while their parents are taking classes.